 - Delete the NAT Gateway so as o free up the Elastic IP.

 - Finally, associate the Elastic IP to your VNS3 NATe instance.

 The only downtime will be the 30 or so seconds that it takes to delete the NAT Gateway.

 One safeguard we always recommend to our customers to set up a Cloud Watch Recovery Alarm on all VNS3 instances.
 This will protect your AWS instances from any underlining hardware and hypervisor failures.
-Which will give you effectively the same uptime assurances as services like NAT Gateway.
-If the instance “goes away” the alarm will trigger an automatic recovery, including restoring the original instance ID, so that VPC route table rules remain intact as well as state as restoration occurs from run time cache.
+Which will give you effectively the same uptime assurancesas services like NAT Gateway.
+If the instance “goes away” the alarm will trigger an automatic recovery, including restoring the elastic ip, so that VPC route table rules remain intact as well as state as restoration occurs from run time cache.

 Now you can log into your VNS3 NATe device by going to: